AvlWx2014/bowser/README.md

 For each bucket the bucket `name` field needs to match the name of the bucket in the configured region.

-For each bucket the bucket `prefix` field is added as an additional prefix to the resulting object key before upload.
+For each bucket the bucket `prefix` field is added as an additional prefix prepended to each object key before upload.
 In other words, you can use `prefix` to specify that content should go under a certain prefix in the target bucket.

 #### Implementation Details

 * The key for any object that is uploaded includes any ancestor in the path from the watch directory `DIR` specified on the command-line to that object, but not `DIR` itself.
+In other words: it is the path to the object relative to `DIR`.
 For example, given a watch tree structure like this:

 ```text
 /tmp/transient-fortitude/